 Dermal filler will be injected into the skin.
 You may experience some stinging and tenderness during the injection.

-Dettol cream and/or Arnica gel will be applied to the treated area following treatment.
+Post Procedure cream will be applied to the treated area following treatment.

 You will be given a post-treatment advice sheet if required.